Ever Wonder What The Healthiest Mushrooms Are?

 - Vitamin B1 – Vitamin B1 (aka thiamine) is helpful with nerve and heart health.

 - Vitamin B6 – Vitamin B6 helps to keep your immune system in good working order.
 It aids in the breakdown of fats, carbohydrates and amino acids while helping to maintain the health of lymph nodes.
-Additionally, vitamin B6 helps to regulate blood glucose levels.
+Additionally, vitamin B6 helps to maintain blood glucose levels.

 - Vitamin B9 – [Also known as folate;] is an important vitamin for liver function.